Shreyas2409/Pneumonia-Prediction-using-Medical-Image-Modality/README.md

 - **Automated Image Processing:**
   Pre-process chest X-ray images using OpenCV-Python for improved analysis.
 - **Deep Learning Detection:**
-  Utilize a fine-tuned VGG16 model (built with Keras and TensorFlow2) to detect pneumonia and predict probability values.
+  A fine-tuned VGG16 model (built with Keras and TensorFlow2) was used to detect pneumonia and predict probability values.
 - **Modern User Interface:**
   A responsive frontend built with React, Material-UI, and Reactstrap for a sleek, user-friendly experience.
 - **Backend Services:**